Bringing Home a

 As we limit our waiting list to 6 names per litter, we normally only have one or two litters per year and our wait is normally one year.

-We currently do not have any puppies available.
+We do not currently have

 Please take a moment to introduce yourself and let us know